Community & Education Outreach

 Charitable Donation Requests

 INL’s community outreach donation process is conducted on an annual basis.
-Donation requests for fiscal year 2016 is closed.
-You can request a community outreach donation for fiscal year 2017 (Oct.
-1, 2016 – Sept.
-30, 2017).
+Donation requests for fiscal year 2019 is closed.
+You may request a community outreach donation for fiscal year 2020.
 Submission deadline is Oct.
-15, 2016.
+15, 2019.
 Please view the guidelines for donation requests.

 Team INL Volunteers